Frequently Asked Questions about Laying, Sleeping & Bathing While Pregnant answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 Q: I’m pregnant, why do I have to pee so much at night?

 Pregnancy is notorious for “shrinking” the bladder.
-The baby’s growing form pushes on the bladder, subtracting some of its volume and giving you the urge to go much sooner than normal.
+The baby’s growing form pushes on the bladder, subtracting some of its volumes and giving you the urge to go much sooner than normal.
 This can make it difficult to get a good night’s sleep.
 You can manage this problem by limiting fluid intake before bed, but you don’t dehydrate yourself either.
 Diuretics, like caffeinated beverages, should be avoided.

 Q: What can I do to help myself fall asleep?